Idlib Governorate: Predominance of rebels like HTS (2017–18)

-Government on the rebound (2019–present)
+Government on the rebound (2019–2024)

-On October 26, 2019, U.S. Joint Special Operations Command (JSOC) conducted a raid in the Idlib province of Syria, on the border with Turkey, that resulted in the death of ISIS leader Abū Bakr al-Baghdadi.
+On 26 October 2019, U.S. Joint Special Operations Command (JSOC) conducted a raid in the Idlib province of Syria, on the border with Turkey, that resulted in the death of ISIS leader Abū Bakr al-Baghdadi.
 The raid was launched after a CIA intelligence effort located him, and conducted during the withdrawal of U.S. forces in northeast Syria, further complicating the operation The Syrian Democratic Forces and Iraqi military also supported the operation; Turkey said it coordinated with the US prior to the mission.

-A large portion of the governorate was retaken by government forces during the course of the 2019 offensive, which caused the displacement of nearly a million civilians, and subsequent 2020 offensive, which caused the death of over 1,000 more, often in aerial bombardments.
+Government forces retook a large portion of the governorate during the 2019 offensive, which caused the displacement of nearly a million civilians, and subsequent 2020 offensive, which caused the death of over 1,000 more, often in aerial bombardments.
 As of March 2020 – if not sooner – rebel control over Idlib Governorate was considered a matter of political survival of the Turkish President Erdoğan.
 If Idlib falls back into the hands of the Syrian government, the next targets would be the Turkish-controlled zones in northern Syria, and their fall would signal the failings of Erdogan's war against the PKK.

-After the value of Syrian currency plummeted, the Turkish lira was adopted as legal tender in the governorate on 15 June 2020.
+After the value of Syrian pound plummeted, the Turkish lira was adopted as legal tender in the governorate on 15 June 2020.

+Rebel resurgence (2024–present)

+Tahrir al-Sham's Military Operations Command launched the "Deterrence of Aggression" offensive against the Syrian government on 27 November 2024, re-capturing Saraqib, Abu al-Duhur, Maarat al-Numan, Khan Shaykhun and Kafr Nabl.
+By 30 November, they had taken full control over the province.

 Geography

-Parts of the westernmost regions of the governorate form part of the Al-Ghab Plain, through which the Orontes River flows.
+Parts of the westernmost regions of the governorate form part of the Ghab Plain, through which the Orontes River flows.
 The region forms a transitional zone between the forested mountains of the western littoral and the Syrian desert to the east.
 The Jabal Zawiya highland region lies in the south-central areas of the governorate.

 Settlements

-Idlib is the provincial capital; other major settlements include Abu al-Duhur, Al Hamdaniyah, Ariha, Harem, Jisr al-Shughur, Kafrsajna, Khan Shaykhun, Ma'arrat al-Nu'man, Salqin, Saraqib and Taftanaz.
+Idlib is the provincial capital; other major settlements include Abu al-Duhur, Al Hamdaniyah, Ariha, Harem, Jisr al-Shughur, Kafrsajna, Khan Shaykhun, Maarat al-Numan, Salqin, Saraqib and Taftanaz.